 In each of the FDS EFIS units I mounted two additional floating nutplates, used to fix the units into proper position on the shelf.
 After mounting these units, I was able fit the FDS glare wings and glareshield and the result was a very clean install that looks great.

+The MIP as originally received from FDS was assembled in their factory as a complete unit and fully wired, including the glareshield, MCP/dual EFIS units, MIP lower EICAS screen and FMS/CDU bay.
+It was also designed to be a freestanding unit, with easy access to the backside.
 In order to be able to handle the MIP frame easily, I would need to strip all the avionics out.
 This required making the avionics much more modular than they came from the factory.
 I repurposed several AMP cannon plugs salvaged from the Boeing cockpit, splicing them into several large wire bundles connecting the various components.
 This allowed me to separate the glare wings from the MIP, and also to remove all of the MIP panels from the frame in groups of 3 or 4.

 FDS uses a shelf that spans the full width of the MIP to support the monitors used for the displays.
 These are typical LCD computer monitors with their plastic cases removed.
 Fortunately this shelf was the exact width of the Boeing opening, so I simply needed to fabricate some brackets to hold the shelf onto the Boeing structure.
 I built an aluminum support for the Boeing landing gear lever to help support the FDS shelf.